ZIO

 An Architectural Decision and a decision log then are:

-“An Architectural Decision Record (ADR) captures a single AD and its rationale; the collection of ADRs created and maintained in a project constitute its decision log.”
+“An Architectural Decision Record (ADR) captures a single AD and its rationale. […] The collection of ADRs created and maintained in a project constitute its decision log.”

-The structure of the full template follows the decision identification, evaluation, making, enforcement journey that a single AD typically goes through.
-It is inspired by previous templates.
-The template sections are named as follows:
+The main contribution of the MADR project and repository is its annotated MADR template (or M-ADR).
+The structure of the full, elaborate template follows the decision identification, evaluation, making, enforcement journey that a single AD typically goes through:

 Markdown Architectural renamed to Any Decision Record Template